 pass git push

 Your password store is now a git repository.
-This means:
+That gives you:

 - Automatic backups to your git remote